DPNT-Sourcecode/FIZ-zbhh01/challenges/README.md

      hello(String) -> String
 The requirements state that the result should say hello to the world.
 I am going to assume that this requires an output of 'Hello World!'

+## Challenge 3
+You are given the name of a friend.
+Say hello to them!
+Example: if name of friend is "John" than return "Hello, John!".
+I am going to extend the last challenge